-When I first started out, I was charging rates that equaled roughly $30 an hour.
-Because I am a faster editor, the rates were quite affordable.
+When I first started out, I was charging $30 an hour.
+Because I am a faster editor, the overall cost was quite affordable.

-Editors just starting out don’t have as much experience or training, but if they aren’t charging rock-bottom rates and they have good testimonials, then they understand editing is a specialized skill and they take it seriously.
+Editors just starting out don’t have as much experience or training, but if they aren’t charging rock-bottom rates and they have some training, then they understand editing is a specialized skill and they take it seriously.

-While they aren’t as experienced, they often do have some training.
-Some newbies have taken some training, but they need clients to build their portfolio, so they are charging lower rates to attract clients and get their business off the ground.
+While they aren’t as experienced, most newbies have taken some training, but they need clients to build their portfolio, so they are charging lower rates to attract clients and get their business off the ground.

-Make sure to find out what credentials they do have and read their testimonials.
+Make sure to find out what credentials they do have.
 You don’t want to pay this amount for someone who truly isn’t qualified and has no business calling themselves an editor.

 3. Change the scope of work